ronniedada/tCouchbaseConnection/README.md

 Use tCouchbaseOperation to interact with the database
 ------------------------------------------------------
 This component does nothing more than holding a connection to the database.
-Please use [tCouchbaseOperation](https://github.com/ijokarumawak/tCouchbaseOperation) to execute data manipulation commands like get, set or delete.
+To extract/input data, please refer to tCouchbaseInput and tCouchbaseOutput.
-This component has to be set up before any tCouchbaseOperation components.
+This component has to be set up before any tCouchbaseInput/tCouchbaseOutput components.
 Use the "OnSubjobOK" trigger to ensure the execution order.